Raccoon Repellent | How To Get Rid of Raccoons [Infographics]

 All kinds of critters can invade your home, making your life more difficult and your family less safe.
 Raccoons are especially notorious for causing havoc in your yard and home if left unattended.

 Not one of these natural raccoon deterrents is solely effective by itself.
-One could work for a while but raccoons are intelligent creatures which figure out your tactics after some time.
+One could work for a while but raccoons are intelligent creatures that figure out your tactics after some time.

 Respect and understand the creature to know what works for the long term.